The complexity of finite-valued CSPs: Proof of Theorem

-\section{Proof of Lemma~3.10}
+\subsection{Proof of Lemma~\ref{lem:connected}}

-\fi The aim of this section is to prove that the graph $S$ of submodular pairs is connected.
-In order to do so, we introduce yet another graph $T$ that records the ``definable 2-subsets of $D$''.
+The aim of this section is to prove that the graph $S$ of submodular pairs is connected.
+In order to do so, we introduce yet another graph $T$ that records the ``definable 2-subsets of $D$ in $\express{\Gamma_c}$''.
 We then show that $T$ is a subgraph of $S$ and that $T$ is connected.
+Since $S$ and $T$ are defined on the same set of vertices, it then follows that $S$ is connected.

 Let $T = (V(T),E(T))$ be the undirected graph with: \begin{itemize} \item $V(T) = D$; \item $E(T) = \{ \{a,b\} \mid$ there exists a unary function $u \in \express{\Gamma_c}$ such that $\argmin u = \{a,b\} \}$. \end{itemize}